emerald-dao/beginner-cadence-course/chapter3/day1/README.md

 }
 ```

 Doesn't this look very similar to a Struct?
-That's because, by the way it's initialized in code, it is basically the same thing.
+In code, they do actually look pretty similar.
 Here, the resource `Greeting` is a container that stores a message, which is a `String` type.
 But there are many, many differences behind the scenes.

 ### Resources vs. Structs